ttu/ruuvitag-sensor/README.md

 print(data["CC:2C:6A:1E:59:3D"])
 ```

 __NOTE:__ This method shouldn't be used for a long duration with a short timeout. `get_data_for_sensors` will start and stop a new BLE scanning process with every method call.
-For long-running processes, it is recommended to use `get_data`-method.
+For long-running processes, it is recommended to use the `get_data`-method.

 ##### Get data from a sensor